 You can also use herbicides, but many herbicides will only work for spotted spurge control while the plants are young.
 Once they reach a mature size, they can resist many forms of weed killers.
 When using herbicides for killing spotted spurge, it is best to use them in late spring or early summer, which is when spotted spurge will first sprout.

-One of the few herbicides that will work on mature spotted spurge is Round-up.
-But be careful, as Round-up will kill anything it comes in contact with.
-Even with this, the spotted spurge may still regrow from the roots, so check frequently for regrowth and treat the plant as soon as possible if you see it.
+One of the few herbicides that will work on mature spotted spurge is a non-selective type.
+But be careful, as this will kill anything it comes into contact with, and the spotted spurge may still regrow from the roots, so check frequently for regrowth and treat the plant as soon as possible if you see it.

 Pre-emergent sprays or granules can also be used for spotted spurge control, but these will only be effective before the seeds have sprouted.